 I can't believe I'm saying it...
 But here we are in 2018, and I <3 Windows!

 *It was actually not a bad laptop to run Linux on - pretty much everything worked out of the box (suspend/resume, wireless etc).
-I don't know why I surprised at this in 2018, but I still remember the days of compiling kernel modules to try and get things working properly...
+I don't know why I'm so surprised at this in 2018, but I still remember the days of compiling kernel modules to try and get things working properly...